 - 2-3 tablespoon fresh herbs – thyme or rosemary or combination of both

 - splash balsamic vinegar

-- Garnishes: Italian parsley or fresh basil ribbons, capers (optional) chili flakes (optional)
+Optional Garnishes: Italian parsley or fresh basil ribbons, capers, chili flakes, olive oil

 - 1 cup corn meal